raven-panda/oc-project-2-ohmyfood/README.md

 ## Usage

-Open the website in your browser and follow the instructions to choose a restaurant and compose your menu.
+Open the website at https://raven-panda.github.io/oc-project-2-ohmyfood/ in your browser and follow the instructions to choose a restaurant and compose your menu.